 - Besti Powdered Monk Fruit Allulose Blend – This allulose-based sweetener is the key to ice cream that won’t get rock hard, and we use powdered to help it dissolve more easily.
 You can also use plain powdered allulose, you’ll need about 33% more sweetener if you do.
 Other sweeteners will work to sweeten the ice cream, but the texture won’t be nearly as good.

-- Heavy cream – This gives the custard base that creamy texture and flavor.
-You can make it dairy-free by using full-fat coconut milk from a can instead.
+- Heavy Cream – Also called heavy whipping cream, this gives the custard base that creamy texture and flavor.
+You can make it dairy-free by using canned full-fat coconut milk or coconut cream instead.

 How To Make Keto Chocolate Ice Cream

-This section shows how to make keto chocolate ice cream with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make keto chocolate ice cream with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

-- Mix egg base.
-Whisk together egg yolks, Besti Powdered Monk Fruit Allulose Blend, and sea salt until combined.
+- Mix the egg base.
+Whisk together the egg yolks, Besti Powdered Monk Fruit Allulose Blend, and sea salt until combined.
 Set aside.

-- Heat chocolate mixture.
-In a saucepan, whisk together coconut milk, cream, and cocoa powder.
+- Heat the chocolate mixture.
+In a saucepan, whisk together the coconut milk, cream, and cocoa powder.
 Heat over medium heat and whisk until it just starts to simmer.
 Remove from heat.

 - Temper.
-Very slowly, pour hot cream into egg yolk mixture while whisking constantly.
+Very slowly, pour the hot cream into the egg yolk mixture while whisking constantly.

 - Heat again.
 Once the custard mixture is combined and smooth, transfer back to saucepan and heat over low heat until it reaches 170 degrees F.

 - Chill.
-Cover and refrigerate for at least 4 hours, until very cold (below 40 degrees F).
+Pour the ice cream mixture into a glass container, cover, and refrigerate for at least 4 hours, until very cold (below 40 degrees F).